exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Add local property definitions to make the trait independant
+* Add local property definitions to make the trait independent
 * Make the trait only use its own resources
 * Split the trait in autonomous traits